 STATE AND NATIONAL TOBACCO CESSATION RESOURCES

 The Mississippi Tobacco Quitline (1-866-QUIT-NOW) provides FREE assistance to help smokers quit.
-Visit www.quitlinems.com for more information.
+Visit http://www.quitlinems.com for more information.
 Over the phone or online counseling, free nicotine replacement therapy, and other supports are available to Mississippi citizens.
-Pediatricians can help their patients by referring them directly to the quitline via fax or email.

 National Information and tools to help protect children from the harmful effects of tobacco and secondhand smoke from the AAP’s Richmond Center for Excellence: www.aap.org/richmondcenter